 There may be some spotting or irregularity after removal as your endocrine system works to find balance once again.
 Thankfully there are ways to support this process and they include:

-We have a team of naturopaths who are available to provide you with personalised support if you experience ongoing irregularities or issues after removal.
+We have a team of naturopaths who are available to provide you with personalized support if you experience ongoing irregularities or issues after removal.
 Connect with them for a free call here.

 As described above, the time it takes for a woman’s menstrual cycle to return after removal of the Implanon varies.
 However, there is a lot that can be done to support the transition back to regular monthly ovulation and fertility.
 Our period is like our monthly report card, so whether or not one hopes to become pregnant, healthy ovulation is important for overall health.